Nestene Consciousness and Autons: Classic series

 The Autons' return in Terror of the Autons was done due to the success of Spearhead, with the production team requesting Holmes write a sequel.
 Though Holmes disliked bringing back an old enemy, as well as the Earthbound restrictions of the stories, he obliged.
 Several other concepts, such as the fear of choking on plastic bags, were adapted into the serial, with the plastic bags adapted as a plastic film that would fire out of plastic daffodils.
 Other plastic products of the time, such as a chair and an ugly doll, were also used as weapons by the Nestenes.
 Though new masks were constructed for the Autons in this serial, the weapon props were retained and reused.

 The Autons were planned to appear in the 20th anniversary special "The Five Doctors" (1983) but were scrapped due to pacing and cost issues.
 The Autons were also planned to appear in a serial dubbed Yellow Fever and How to Cure It for the 1986 season of the show.
 This would have potentially featured the Master, as well as antagonist the Rani and supporting character Brigadier Lethbridge-Stewart, involved in an Auton plot in Singapore.
 The script was never finished, and was scrapped in favor of The Trial of a Time Lord.

+During the 1990s, following the show's cancellation, fan Bill Baggs founded the company BBV Productions, which produced unofficial Doctor Who films.
+Though Baggs couldn't obtain the rights to the show, he could obtain the rights to a number of the show's characters, who were held under the copyright of their creators rather than that of the BBC.
+Thus, many productions made by BBV focused on old enemies of the Doctor confronting original characters, with several of these films focusing on the Autons.
+Written and directed by Nicholas Briggs, these Auton films were considered some of the best unofficial productions using characters from the show.